dominiksalvet/six-alpha/readme.md

 If you are curious what the machine code of Six Alpha looks like, browse the [collection of such programs](sw).

+## Original Plan

+The original intention was to design and release also the following Six processor.

+### Six Beta

+* Pipelining capability
+* Instruction memory programming interface

 ## Useful Resources

 * [support.md](support.md) – questions, answers, help